10IRC and 311 Raider Battalion

 The country of Kamaria had long regarded Australia as the land of milk and honey.
 Over the years Kamaria had looked jealously at Australia's natural resources, especially it's coal, oil and gas holdings.
 Kamaria, with its ever expanding population estimated at 55 million and its diminishing natural resources, faced financial ruin and unable to borrow more money from the World Bank to prop up its economy, finally …… invaded Australia.

-Kamaria’s stated intention, according to UN sources, was to invade, occupy and settle the remote and sparsely populated area west of a line drawn between Darwin and Perth.
-This land of course, included the mineral rich Kimberley region and the off shore oil resources of central Western Australia.
+Kamaria’s stated intention, according to UN sources, was is to invade, occupy and settle the remote and sparsely populated area west of a line drawn between Darwin and Perth.
+This land of course included the mineral rich Kimberley region and the off shore oil resources of central Western Australia.